ArchitectusInanis/ArchitectusInanis/README.md

 This archived portfolio contains my projects from when I was 17 and under.
 I created it to separate my earlier work from my current projects and to demonstrate my growth and changing philosophy in the art of hacking.

+I used to be more active and visible on GitHub, but now I prefer to work quietly in the background.

 To see the evolution of my skills and see how I've matured as a developer, you can visit my current GitHub profile, which showcases my work from age 17 and up.

 Click the GIF below to visit my archived profile.